About the Amps dashboard¶

 About Amps consumption¶

-Amps consumption is measured across your entire production environment.
-Running workflows, storing data, and querying data across all environments, including usage within sandboxes, will consume Amps.
+Consumption is measured in Amps and Storage (TB).
+Amps consumption is measured across your entire production and sandbox environments.
+Actions such as running workflows and querying data will consume Amps.
 Amps consumption is assigned to the day on which consumption started.

 Consumption categories¶

-Amps consumption is tracked in 5 categories—Sources, Stitch, Databases, Analytics, and Activation—and is broken down into 12 feature areas.
+Amps and storage (TB) consumption is tracked in 5 categories—Sources, Stitch, Databases, Analytics, and Activation—and is further broken down into product features.

 Category |